John Legend’s ‘Florida Man’ Birth Date Story Is Hilarious

 — Davie Police Dept. (@DaviePolice) December 26, 2018

 How on earth the pair managed to get away before the store’s security was able to catch up to them is actually a complete mystery.
-My only guess would be that they were too paralytic with laughter to chase after them.

 Legend wasn’t the only celebrity to get involved with the challenge either.
 Comedian Brian Limond also shared his Florida Man birthday story, although his is somewhat more sinister.